 8. Socks

 Socks are essential when going hiking.
-Some men prefer thicker, padded socks, while others opt for Athletic Works Men’s Crew Socks.
-The ones above cost $10.
+Some men prefer thicker, padded socks, while others opt for Fruit of the Loom socks.
+The ones above cost $24.99.
 As long as your dad doesn’t get blisters, he can wear the ones he finds most comfortable.
-Socks tend to be on the more affordable, making them an easy purchase if you’re not looking to spend a lot of money.
-In many cases, men typically don’t enjoy going sock shopping, so they’ll likely be happy that you did them a favour and bought them new socks that don’t have holes in them.
+Socks tend to be on the more affordable side, making them an easy purchase if you’re not looking to spend a lot of money.
+In many cases, men don’t enjoy going sock shopping, so they’ll likely be happy that you did them a favour and bought them new socks without holes.

 Final Thoughts

 A merino t-shirt, convertible pants, shorts, two fleece jackets, a sun shirt, sunglasses and socks are the eight best hiking gifts for dads.
-These ideas offer varying price ranges to suit your budget.
-A personal gift can go a long way by making a dad in your life feel special by providing a thoughtful gift for him, rather than a generic gift that any man could receive.
-Your dad will tend to think of you every time he uses the thoughtful gift you gave him.
+These ideas offer a range of price points to suit your budget.
+A personal gift can go a long way by making a dad in your life feel special, providing a thoughtful gift for him rather than a generic gift any man could receive.
+Your dad will think of you every time he uses the thoughtful gift you gave him.

-Even better than a gift, offer quality time with your dad doing what they love.
+Even better than a gift, offer your dad quality time doing what they love.
 Father’s Day is about appreciating the effort and time they’ve spent with you throughout the years.
 The least you could do is offer one day a year and make it all about them.
-Cook breakfast, go for a walk, or go golfing or hiking – whatever they like – but quality time together is priceless!
+Cook breakfast, go for a walk, go golfing or hiking – whatever they like, but quality time together is priceless!

 Leave a Reply